Login

 • Retakes are module-specific

-• Typical waiting period is 1 day before retest
+• The typical waiting period is 1 day before retest

-Because retakes become progressively more restrictive, students should focus on strong preparation first time through.
+Because retakes become progressively more restrictive, students should focus on strong preparation the first time through.

 CIT Certification Testing